xdrip-js/Lookout/README.md

 **NOTE** There is a second button on the "Home" screen, Start sensor 2 hours ago, that can be used to send a start message backdated by 2 hours.
 This allows the user to pre-soak a sensor while the ongoing session continues.
 When the ongoing session ends, move the transmitter to the new sensor and use the "Start sensor 2 hours ago" button to start the new session.
 This will normally provide the user with a First calibration request within 5 to 10 minutes instead of 2 hours of down time.

-## Using the command line to control your G5
+## Using the command line to control your CGM
 The commands below can be entered on the rig command line to control the CGM.
 Regardless of which command is entered, after executing the command the command will enter a status loop indefinately printing the CGM status at each glucose read event.
 Enter `Ctrl-C` to exit the command.
 ```
   lookout cal <sgv>         # Calibrate the transmitter with provided glucose meter reading